Frederic Madden: Conservation

 In April 1837, when still the Assistant Keeper of Manuscripts, Madden was shown a garret of the old museum building which contained a large number of burnt and damaged fragments and codices of vellum manuscripts.
 Madden immediately identified them as part of the Cotton library collection, which had been badly damaged in a fire of 1731.

 During his tenure as Keeper of Manuscripts, Madden undertook extensive conservation work on the Cotton manuscripts (often in the face of opposition from the museum's board, who deemed the enterprise prohibitively expensive).
 In collaboration with the bookbinder Henry Gough, he developed a conservation strategy that restored even the most badly damaged fragments and manuscripts to a usable state.
 Vellum sheets were cleaned and flattened and mounted in paper frames.
 Where possible, they were rebound in their original codices.

 As well as the fragments found in the garret, he carried out conservation work on the rest of the collection.
 Many manuscripts had become brittle and fragile, including the codex that contains the only known copy of Beowulf (Cotton Vittelius A xv).
 By 1845, the work was largely complete, though Madden was to suffer one more setback when a fire broke out in the museum bindery, destroying completely some further works from the collection.

 Family

 He married Mary Layton in 1829.
 She died in childbirth in 1830 and the child, a boy, died.

 In the summer of 1837 in the district of Edmonton, then in Middlesex, he married Emily Sarah Robinson (1813–1873).
 She was the daughter of William Robinson (1777–1848), lawyer and historian of Tottenham, and his wife Mary Ridge (1781–1856), daughter of the Chichester banker William Ridge.
 Some sources suggest that William Robinson was the illegitimate son of Anne Nelson, unmarried sister of Horatio Nelson, 1st Viscount Nelson.

 Frederic and Emily had six known children.
 The eldest child was Frederic William Madden (1839–1904), who in 1860 married Elizabeth Sarah Rannie (1839–1893) and had four children.
 Frederic, a numismatist of note, was Secretary and Bursar of Brighton College 1874–88 and then Chief Librarian of the Public Library in Brighton 1888–1902.
+His daughter Emily Mary Madden (born 1848) is noted for a sketchbook she kept between 1856 and 1859 devoted to her pet cat, Mouton.
+The drawings depict the animal in a variety of imaginative scenes, including dancing, dueling, riding horses, and appearing in costume alongside other animals.